PostHog/posthog.com/contents/docs/features/log-in-with-github-gitlab.md

 1. Go to <a href='https://github.com/settings/applications/new' target='_blank'>Register a new OAuth application</a>

-?> If you want to have this application as part of an organisation, you'll need to go to your organisation's settings -> OAuth apps -> New OAuth App.
+?> If you want to have this application as part of an organisation, you'll need to go to your organization's settings -> OAuth apps -> New OAuth App.

 2. Register your application
     - `Homepage URL` needs to be the url of your PostHog instance